ch4n3l/ch4n3l.github.io/_posts/2017/2019-04-04-downnotifer-ssrf.md

 SSRF, sometimes prounced *Surf*, stands for Server Side Request Forgery.

-Essentially, with SSRF you are able to send requests originating from the web-server, in which you can leverage to read local files, or even enumerate services on the system.
+Essentially, with SSRF you are able to send requests originating from the web-server, in which you can leverage to read local files, or even enumerate services on the local system.

 Within SSRF, an exists subattack you can perform which is known as XSPA *(Cross Site Port Attack)*

 Using XSPA, you can either use response times, response output to fingerprint if local services are running on the server such as `ftp, mysql, redis`

+A great source to read about `SSRF` and ever

 # iii.
 Exploiting XSPA to Enumerate Local Services